Alex6323/ictmon/README.md

 ## Running the precompiled binary

 In case you are running an Ubuntu based operating system, I provide a 64bit binary under the *releases* tab.
 The binary might work on other linux distributions as well (I haven't tested it yet).
-Before executing the binary, please compare the checksums to make sure it has not been altered.
+Before executing the binary, please compare one of the checksums to make sure it has not been altered.
 You probably will have to make it executable after downloading it:

 ```bash
 $ sudo chmod +x ./ictmon